- While browsing the web, you most likely encountered a pop up at least once.

 - Many browsers have built-in pop up blocker, and today we’ll show you how to stop pop ups on Chrome for Mac.

-- To learn more about Google Chrome, be sure to visit our Chrome guides section.
+- To learn more about macOS, be sure to visit this dedicated macOS article.

 - We covered Macs in the past, and for more guides and fixes, check our Mac Hub.